-Nominations for NAGAP awards are due on or before January 31.
+Nominations for NAGAP awards have been extended to February 12, 2017.
 Nominate an outstanding colleague online here.

 Descriptions of Awards and Criteria for Nomination

 Future Leader Award

 - In addition to the award, the winner of the Future Leader Award will receive a registration to a Professional Development Institute of their preference, two nights hotel for attendance at the Professional Development Institute, and a check for $500.